 Mr. Todd Osborn, Superintendent

-I know the students love snow days, but I know the change in schedule impacts parents because they need to make alternative plans for their children that day.
+Most of the students that I meet usually ask the same questions and the first one is “How many snow days are you going to give us?”
+I know calamity days impacts parents the most because they need to make alternative plans for their children that day.
 My number one concern is the safety of the children.
 The current weather, temperature and future weather are all factors in making a decision to hold school, delay or cancel.

 I will list the process that I go through to determine if we should delay school for two hours or cancel school.